-SchoolTutoring Academy’s tutoring programs for North Salt Lake City students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for North Salt Lake City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 North Salt Lake City District Curriculum Used in Our In-Home Tutoring Programs

 The core curriculum standards in the Davis School District are based on the Utah Core Standards, which draw from the Common Core (a national, evidence-based set of standards to prepare students for careers and college).
 The Davis Essential Skills and Knowledge (DESK) Program works to ensure that students meet those standards, and that they are equally applied across the district.

 We currently cover the following North Salt Lake City-area school district: Davis School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with North Salt Lake City Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor